 Morganite, a pale pink gemstone of the Beryl variety, has exploded in popularity in the last few years, and for good reason!
 It comes in a variety of hues, from salmon to peach to light pink, and a natural morganite is typically heat-treated to obtain a richer pink color.
 Morganite is a 7.5 to 8 on the Mohs Scale of Mineral Hardness, which is a scale determining the ability of a mineral to scratch another mineral.
 The hardest is a diamond, at 10 on the scale.
 However, it is not a linear scale.
 For example, Corundum (a "9" on the scale) is about twice as hard as topaz (an "8" on the scale), and a diamond ("10" on the scale) is about four times as hard as Corundum!
 So while Morganite is still pretty high up on the scale, it is not comparable to a diamond's hardness, and should still take care when wearing your stone.

-While there are lab-grown Morganite stones, most commonly grown by Chatham, they've recently grown a new Champagne Sapphire, which rivals the pink color of Morganite, but ranks a "9" on the hardness scale.
+While there are lab-grown Morganite stones, most commonly grown by Chatham, they've recently stopped production to introduce a similar color, Champagne Sapphire, which rivals the pinkish/peach color of Morganite, but ranks a "9" on the hardness scale.
+They also have a "Pink Champagne" sapphire which is very similar, but instead of nude undertones, it has pink undertones.

 We recently did a color comparison between a mined Morganite (top left), a lab-grown Champagne Sapphire (bottom left), and two cubic zirconia's.
 We absolutely adore the color and brilliance of the champagne sapphire.
 All Chatham created gemstones are chemically, physically, and optically identical to their mined counterparts, and they also do not color-treat or enhance their gemstones.